 I visited eSwatini (formerly Swaziland) as a part of 21 days South Africa, Lesotho and eSwatini (formerly Swaziland) overland tour.
-In the morning we started our journey from Kruger Nation Park, our truck offered an excellent platform for game viewing as we made our way south.
+In the morning we started our journey from Kruger Nation Park in South Africa.
+Our truck offered an excellent platform for game viewing as we made our way south.
 We exited the southern end of the park and travel towards Jeppe’s Reef / Matsamo border,

 eSwatini, one of the last absolute monarchies in the world, is one of the smallest countries in Africa.
 Our tight schedule didn’t allow us to spend any time in local villages and experience local culture.
 For that, I would like to revisit this country during the nation’s most important events; Umhlanga, the reed dance festival, and Incwala, the kingship dance festival.